PopovEvgeniy/sdcopy/readme.txt

 0: The operation was successfully completed.
 1: The source file name is empty.
 2: The tarrget file name is empty.
-3:Can't correctly close the target file!
+3: Can't correctly close the target file!
+4: Can't correctly close the source file!
-4: Can't open the input file!
+5: Can't open the input file!
-5: Can't create or open the output file!
+6: Can't create or open the output file!
-6: Can't jump to the start offset!
+7: Can't jump to the start offset!
-7: Can't get the current offset!
+8: Can't get the current offset!
-8: Can't get the file size!
+9: Can't get the file size!
-9: Can't read data!
+10: Can't read data!
-10: Can't write data!
+11: Can't write data!
-11: The start offset is invalid!
+12: The start offset is invalid!
-12: The block length is invalid!
+13: The block length is invalid!
-13: The block length is too large!
+14: The block length is too large!
-14: Can't decode an argument.
+15: Can't decode an argument.
-15: Can't allocate memory!
+16: Can't allocate memory!
-16: The command-line arguments is invalid!
+17: The command-line arguments is invalid!

 The source code.